makosz81/Supersonic-rocket-control-system/README.md

 A PID control algorithm is implimented to determine the angle of the nozzle.
 Kp, Ki and Kd are constants that change with rocket properties.
 Now a mathematical model of the rocket has to be created in order to find stable values for them.

 This is a project to create a low cost vector-thrusting for a supersonic rocket.
 As of 01/24/2016 only the Gyroscope and Servos working.
 Next step is to design and analyze the dynamics of the rocket and program it to respond accordingly.
+It's taking longer time than expected to get EOM of the rocket.
+CFD on it will be performed soon.

 Written by Maciej Makowski